Aaron3963/CSE_151A_Project/README.md

   - Compiled the documentation and drafted the final report.

 - **Kliment Ho**:
+    - Pre-processing and aided in data cleaning
+    - Wrangled data and finding interesting aggregates such as the relationship between pronoun tokens and news headlines.
+    - Experimented with multiple models with SVM, Random Forest, Gradient Boosting, and implementing BERT transformer
+    - Fine-tuned model and tweaked visuals for S&P 500 and News Headlines.

 - **Qianjin Zhou**:
   - Worked on EDA and generated headline distribution graphs